How to maintain ‘business as usual’ in post-Brexit Britain.

-As reflected in the better than expected 1.7% growth in last year’s GDP, overall business confidence is still positive, indicating that there are clear economic opportunities for those organizations who are willing to act now rather than play the waiting game.
+This indicates that there are clear economic opportunities for those organizations who are willing to act now, rather than play the waiting game.

-Being able to acknowledge, anticipate and prepare for future changes can help to reassure CEOs in the short-term and re-focus on the ‘business as usual’.
+Being able to acknowledge, anticipate, and prepare for future changes can reassure CEOs in the short-term and re-focus on ‘business as usual’.

 Get ready for transformation - introduce ‘change capability’.